 Whether your instructor or therapist is drilling you in conversation with phrases such as “I speak Mandarin; I am here to help you,” or in regaining the use of your arm after a stroke, massed practice is effective.

 As you pronounce the Mandarin or French language or do your leg extensions, we can see on brain scans what neurologists have come to understand: neurons that fire together, wire together.

 The more you repeat, “Je suis ingénieur informaticien” (“I am an IT engineer”), the stronger your brain connections grow as the dendrites and axons associate (“fire”) and wire together, that’s the wired brain.
 To put it another way, the more you do, the more you can do.
 It becomes the happy opposite of a vicious cycle.
-As we ponder this, we are aware that we can see something related happening in young children.The more you repeat, the more the dendrites and axons associate, they fire and wire together,… Click To Tweet
+As we ponder this, we are aware that we can see something related happening in young children.The more you repeat, the more the dendrites and axons associate, they fire and wire together, that's the wired brain.
+Click To Tweet

 If a young child in our midst had a weak eye that wasn’t focusing, we could cover the good eye for a week to encourage the weaker eye to do the work of both eyes.
 Within just a few days, eye exams will show that we’ve increased the strength of that eye and the child will be able to take off the patch.